lb42/lb42.github.io/README.md

  - [Solipsism and me](https://louburnard.wordpress.com/) : last updated July 2014

 ## Notes towards an autobiography
- You don't want to believe everything you read [about me on Wikipedia]().
+ You don't want to believe everything you read [about me on Wikipedia](https://en.wikipedia.org/wiki/Lou_Burnard).
 But there are some mostly true autobiographical notes on [this page]

 ## Reports from the Vault
-[This page](W/collectedReports.html) collects reports on various events I attended between 1977 and 2002, mostly written because I had to submit a report to get my expenses reiumbursed.
+[This page](W/collectedReports.html) collects reports on various events I attended between 1977 and 2002, mostly written because I had to submit a report to get my expenses reimbursed.
 Some of them are probably libellous.

 ## Bibliography